MPh-py/MPh/docs/installation.md

 ## Comsol

 Comsol, obviously, you need to license and install yourself.
 [Versions] 5.5 and newer are expected to work.
-Up to version 6.1, they have been successfully tested — at one point or another.
+Up to version 6.2, they have been successfully tested — at one point or another.
 A separate Java run-time environment is *not* required as Comsol ships with one already built in.

 All major platforms are supported: Windows, Linux, macOS.
-Though ARM-based architectures are not, namely Apple Silicon on M1/M2 Macs.
+Though ARM-based architectures are not, namely [Apple Silicon] on newer Macs.
 (Contribute to solving [GitHub issue #80] if you want to remedy that.)
 Linux support has only been rigorously tested on Ubuntu.
 Occasional problems may occur on other distributions.
 Specifically with image